 - 12.0 High quality connections, both physical by road, rail, bus, walking, cycling; or digital are vital to the District's future sustainability, economic prosperity and social inclusiveness.
-These connections provide access to education, health centre, employment, business, retail and leisure opportunities and can support sustainable lifestyles and opportunities. - 12.1 The Local Plan sets out to make sure that new development is located in the right places to benefit from access by a variety of sustainable transport modes.
-However, facilitating sustainable economic growth and supporting the growth needed in the District also requires development of transport networks and connections to ensure that they provide an effective, efficient and high quality network with efficient pubic transport, attractive and suitable routes for pedestrians and cyclists, an efficient road network and modern digital infrastructure.
+These connections provide access to education, employment, business, retail and leisure opportunities and can support sustainable lifestyles and opportunities. - 12.1 The Local Plan sets out to make sure that new development is located in the right places to benefit from access by a variety of sustainable transport modes.
+However, facilitating sustainable economic growth and supporting the growth needed in the District also requires development of transport networks and connections to ensure that they provide an effective, efficient and high quality network with efficient public transport, safe, accessible and attractive routes for pedestrians and cyclists, an efficient road network and modern digital infrastructure.